-On May 28, 2024, we announced that our board of directors approved a share repurchase program (the "Repurchase Program") authorizing the Company to repurchase up to \$ 1 billion of its outstanding Class A common stock.
-While the Repurchase Program does not have an expiration date, we currently expect to conduct the Repurchase Program over a period of two to three years, beginning in the third quarter of 2024.
+On May 28, 2024, we announced that our board of directors approved a share repurchase program (the "Repurchase Program") authorizing the Company to repurchase up to \$1 billion of its outstanding Class A common stock.
+While the Repurchase Program does not have an expiration date, we currently continue to expect to conduct the Repurchase Program complete over a period of two to three years, beginning in years.
+During the third quarter three months ended September 30, 2024, the Company repurchased 5 million shares of 2024, our Class A common stock for \$97 million.